ndvinh98/Phone-Recommendation-System/README.md

-Simply classify Vietnamse comments in the link of the product to give suggestions
+A system to scrape product’s feedback from website and classify them (bad or good) to suport customers in making choice ( buy or not)

-Data was crawled from https://www.thegioididong.com/ Using 3 different models : RNN, SVM, NaiveBayes to classify
+Data was crawled from https://www.thegioididong.com/ Using 3 different models : RNN, SVM, NaiveBayes to classify and compare performance

 For more details about training model, look at the notebook in 'Training' directory